vish-s310/Groovi/README.md

 Request is sent to selected users as a backend event with status pending.

- Mutual Approval Protocol
+ Mutual Approval Protocol:

 Type                                 Requirement
 1st-degree invite                    Direct invitation allowed.
 2nd-degree invite                    Requires 1st-degree friend to approve once.

-The approval gets stored in a separate approvals table and a CONNECTED_APPROVED edge in Neo4j.
+1. The approval gets stored in a separate approvals table and a CONNECTED_APPROVED edge in Neo4j.

-Once approved once, further requests to that 2nd-degree user do not need additional approvals.
+2. Once approved once, further requests to that 2nd-degree user do not need additional approvals.

-2nd-degree connections are updated dynamically using shortest path traversal in Neo4j.
+3. 2nd-degree connections are updated dynamically using shortest path traversal in Neo4j.